-How to Remotely Connect to the MySQL Database

->

-> The MySQL Hostname is the location of your MySQL server and database.
+The MySQL Hostname is the location of your MySQL server and database.
 This information is needed to connect to your MySQL server remotely.
 Localhost is used by default as the hostname.
 You are accessing your database on the same server where your application is, like WordPress.
 Your hostname is found in your directory root’s wp-config.php file for a WordPress site.

->

-> To remotely access the database, you may want to use your server IP address or server name instead of localhost to initiate a connection.
+To remotely access the database, you may want to use your server IP address or server name instead of localhost to initiate a connection.

->

-> The cPanel has a feature to restore a MySQL Database backup.
-This article outlines the instructions on restoring a MySQL backup: Download and Restore MySQL Database Backup.
+The cPanel has a feature to restore a MySQL Database backup.
+The following article outlines the instructions for restoring a MySQL backup.

->

-> Alternatively, you also have the option to do a restoration through your cPanel’s phpMyAdmin by importing your backed-up MySQL database file.
+Alternatively, you also have the option to do a restoration through your cPanel’s phpMyAdmin by importing your backed-up MySQL database file.
 Please refer to the article below for instructions.
 A video guide is also included in the article to assist you with the whole process.